go-vikunja/vikunja/docs/content/doc/setup/config.md

 # Configuration options

-You can either use a `config.yml` file in the root directory of vikunja or set all config option with environment variables.
+You can either use a `config.yml` file in the root directory of vikunja or set almost all config option with environment variables.
 If you have both, the value set in the config file is used.
+Right now it is not possible to configure openid authentication via environment variables.

 Variables are nested in the `config.yml`, these nested variables become `VIKUNJA_FIRST_CHILD` when configuring via environment variables.
 So setting